-- Press the CALL/SET key to display the log data which was received last. - 6.
-Press the UP or DOWN key to select another logged call - To exit from Distress Call Waiting, press the CALL/SET key and select EXIT.
+Press the CALL/SET key to display the log data which was received last.

+- 6. Turn the Channel Selector knob to select another logged call - To exit from Distress Call Waiting, press the CALL/SET key and select EXIT.

-6.8.2 Operation of Individual Call Waiting
+6.9.2 Operation of Individual Call Waiting